Leonora Barry: Knights of Labor and labor activism

-Barry became enmeshed in the Kights internal political disputes, and became an opponent of General Secretary John Hayes.
+Barry became enmeshed in the Knights' internal political disputes, and became an opponent of General Secretary John Hayes.
 In 1888 Hayes took control of the Women's Department and harassed Barry, leading to her resignation in 1890.

 Legacy and later life

 Whether her efforts were always successful or not, she left an enduring legacy for the women's rights movement.
 Barry always kept moving forward amidst setbacks, and she willingly made personal sacrifices for the cause in which she believed.
 After all, "the movement demanded a difficult choice between more traditional feminine concerns and a significant role in public life."
 Given her self-described goal to liberate "from the remorseless grasp of tyranny and greed the thousands of underpaid women and girls in our large cities, who, suffering the pangs of hunger, cold and privation, ofttimes yield and fall into the yawning chasm of immorality," one can understand the motivation and passion that drove her in her cause.

 Barry felt women should not work outside the household except in cases of economic need.
 Upon her marriage to Obadiah Read Lake in 1890, Barry resigned from her position within the Knights of Labor, bringing an end to the Department of Woman's Work.

-At her resignation from the KOL, she seemed to backtrack on her entire mission by stating, "If it were possible, I wish that it were not necessary for women to learn any trade but that of domestic duties, as I believe it was intended that man should be the bread-winner".
+At her resignation from the Knights, she seemed to backtrack on her entire mission by stating, "If it were possible, I wish that it were not necessary for women to learn any trade but that of domestic duties, as I believe it was intended that man should be the bread-winner".
 While such a sentiment appears contrary to her entire cause, she went on to qualify her statement by adding, "But as that is impossible under present conditions, I believe women should have every opportunity to become proficient in whatever vocation they choose or find themselves best fitted for."
 Lake, a trained printer and the proofreader and telegraph editor of the St. Louis Globe-Democrat, resided in St. Louis.

 Barry continued to travel and speak on behalf of the woman's suffrage movement and the temperance movement, among other reform movements, after her retirement in St. Louis.
 She persevered in her pursuit of labor equality for women but in a less organized manner.
 Barry served primarily as a public speaker on issues of reform, as illustrated by her 1893 speech before the World's Representative Congress of Women at the Columbian exposition in Chicago on "The Dignity of Labor."
 (Barry never used prepared texts.)
 She also proved vital to the successful campaign for woman suffrage in Colorado.

 In 1916 she moved to Minooka, Illinois, and became active in the Woman's Christian Temperance Union and the Catholic Total Abstinence Union of America while also placing much emphasis on building public support for Prohibition and, later, the Volstead Act.
 A baseball fan, Barry frequented Chicago to enjoy games.
 Later in life known as Mother Lake, Barry died on 18 July 1923, of cancer of the mouth.